Reading List

 J. Groenewegen, N. van Limbergen, N. Vrieselaar

-Dutch youth employment in GenAI-vulnerable occupations fell 13% from Q4 2022 to Q3 2025, while other occupations rose 3%.
-Job postings in vulnerable occupations down 25% vs <10% elsewhere.
-ICT sector grew 6.5% but youth employment fell 11%.
-Mirrors US findings from Brynjolfsson et al. (2025).
+Dutch youth employment in GenAI-vulnerable occupations declined 13% from Q4 2022 to Q3 2025, while employment in other sectors grew 3%, with job postings in vulnerable occupations dropping 25%.

 Productive Individuals Don't Make Productive Firms